wasim15185/jetpack-compose-tutorial/README.md

   each and every **Screens** should have **A unique Name or Route** .
 There are many different way to define route  **using Sealed class** or  **using constant of Route etc** . but we recommended , we define route ***using Sealed class*** <br/>

-Here , we use navigation will happen between two screen `1.
+Here , we use navigation will happen between three screen `1.
 HomeScreen` and `2.
-DetailScreen` .
+DetailScreen` and `3.
+ArgumentExampleScreen` .

 ***At first*** , we have to define Unique Route name inside sealed class named `ScreensHolder` .
 In this class parameter is String which is route and it must be unique  and there are two object inside the `ScreensHolder` class .

 ```
 sealed class ScreensHolder(val route:String){
-    object Home:ScreensHolder("home_screen")
+    object Home:ScreensHolder("home_screen") // <-- Without argument navigation
-    object Detail:ScreensHolder("detail_screen")
+    object Detail:ScreensHolder("detail_screen") // <-- Without argument navigation
+    object ArgumentExample:ScreensHolder("argument_screen") // <-- With argument navigation
 }
 ```

-***Secondly*** , we have to create initialize Nav-Controller Object in MainActivity and `rememberNavController()` function create Nav-Controller for us
+***Secondly*** , we have to create initialize NavHostController Object in `navController` variable  in MainActivity and `rememberNavController()` function create Nav-Controller for us
 ```
 class MainActivity : ComponentActivity() {

-    lateinit var navController: NavController
+    lateinit var navController: NavHostController

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)